-This course is an introduction to singing melodies using fixed-do solmization.
-Emphasis will be placed on fluent sightreading in treble, bass, and alto clefs.
-Harmonic, melodic, and rhythmic dictation will be given weekly as well as prepared performances from a variety of texts including those listed below.
+This course is devoted to developing a high level of reading skill through the use of fixed-do solmization.
+Emphasis is placed on fluent sight-reading in three clefs: treble, bass, and alto.
+Appropriate harmonic, melodic and rhythmic dictation will be given weekly as well as prepared performances from the course texts.

 Saturday, 10:00 - 11:00 AM or 1:00 - 2:00 PM

 This course focuses on part writing and figured-bass realization.
 Harmonic progressions and voice-leading are practiced through four-part (SATB) realizations of figured basses.
 Students will realize figured-bass lines at the piano and be introduced to common harmonic progressions.
 Harmonic vocabulary includes triads in root position, inversions, seventh chords, diatonic modulations, secondary dominants, mode mixture, augmented sixths, and the Neapolitan chord.
 Fundamentals of species counterpoint are introduced.
 Singing and harmonic dictation will develop and reinforce aural skills.

 Saturday, 10:00 - 11:00 AM or 11:00 AM - 12:00 PM

 This course provides opportunities for students to practice a variety of analytical approaches to the problems of interpretation.
 The class focuses on specific compositions by Bach, Mozart, and Beethoven.
 Lectures are supported by appropriate readings.
 Different recorded performances of single works are compared and critiqued.

 - Completion of Performance Level Evaluation III

 - Proficiency in Roman numeral analysis, principles of two-and three-voice species counterpoint, and figured bass realization.